ArtifactDB/uzuki2/README.md

 All R objects are represented by JSON objects with a `type` property.
 Every R object should be nested inside an R list.

+The top-level object may have a `version` property that contains the **uzuki2** specification version as a `"X.Y"` string for non-negative integers `X` and `Y`.
+If missing, the version can be assumed to be "1.0".

 ### Lists

 An R list is represented as a JSON object with the following properties: